munificent/game-programming-patterns/book/subclass-sandbox.markdown

 ## The Pattern

 A **base class** defines an abstract **sandbox method** and several **provided operations**.
-Marking them protected makes it clear to that they are for use by derived classes.
+Marking them protected makes it clear that they are for use by derived classes.
 Each derived **sandboxed subclass** implements the sandbox method using the provided operations.

 ## When to Use It

-This is a very simple, common pattern lurking in lots of codebases, even outside of games.
+The Subclass Sandbox pattern is a very simple, common pattern lurking in lots of codebases, even outside of games.
 If you have a non-virtual protected method laying around, you're probably already using something like this.
 Subclass Sandbox is a good fit
 when: